SovereignCloudStack/hardware-landscape/documentation/System_Deployment.md

   TODO
   ```
 * Set basic system time to prevent problems with apt and signatures
+  based on a http request to www.google.com.
+  (prevents problems with gpg signatures of packages)
   ```
   osism apply scs_set_time_initial -l 'all:!manager'
   ```